vtex-apps/checkout/README.md

 ```

 The body from checkout's HTML is inserted in via `dangerouslySetInnerHTML`.
 Right before it a script is inserted for deleting
-the unscoped tachyons inserted by the `render-server`.
-After them all body scripts present in the original checkout html are
+the unscoped Tachyons inserted by the `render-server`.
+After them all body scripts present in the original checkout HTML are
 inserted.

 Some notes about these body scripts is that a `defer` prop is added to all of them.
 Besides this, in the function `getBodyScripts`